guest271314/native-messaging-mkvmerge/README.md

 Output: A `<video>` element will be appended to the `HTML` `document` with `src` to a `Blob URL` representation of the merged media files as a `Blob`.

-Note: If the resulting `Blob` does not display all of the merged videos the first time `Connect` and `Send` are clicked, navigate to `chrome://extensions` select the extension, click `Reload`, then repeat the above process.
+Note: If the resulting `Blob` does not display all of the merged videos the first time `Connect` and `Send` are clicked, navigate to `chrome://extensions` select the extension, click the reload symbol to the right of `Details` and `Remove`, then repeat the above process.

 # Uninstall
 Navigate to `chrome://extensions`, select the extenion, click `Remove`.
 Run `./uninstall_host.sh`.